 If your landlord files a lawsuit against you first for money claiming that you damaged the property beyond "wear and tear," you can take the steps to file a counterclaim for wrongfully withholding a security deposit.

-It’s frustrating when you don’t get your security deposit returned to you.
-However, before you sue your landlord, you might want to consider talking it over with an experienced tenants’ rights attorney.
-A Wolford Wayne attorney can explain your rights and can determine whether you may have additional claims against your landlord.
-Contact us today to get started.
+It's frustrating when you don't get your security deposit returned to you.
+However, before you sue your landlord, you might want to consider talking it over with an experienced tenants' rights attorney.